 Player code for the above example:

-Radiant Media Player rendition can be customised through CSS.
-Source CSS and Less files are available for each customer in our back-end within the self-hosting player files package.
+Radiant Media Player skins can be customised through CSS.
+Source CSS and Less files are available for each player skin in our back-end within the self-hosting player files package.

 When doing advanced CSS work on the player you must self-host the player files.